spacetelescope/jwst/docs/jwst/associations/association.rst

 to populate the created associations with new members and check the validity of said associations.

-However, once an association has been saved, or serialized, through the :meth:`Association.dump
-<jwst.associations.association.Association.dump>` method, then reload
-through the corresponding :meth:`Association.load
-<jwst.associations.association.Association.load>` method, the restored
-association is only the basic list or dict.
+However, once an association has been saved, or serialized, through the :meth:`Association.dump <jwst.associations.association.Association.dump>` method, then reload through the corresponding :meth:`Association.load <jwst.associations.association.Association.load>` method (also see :ref:`asn-note-abt-loading`), the restored association is only the basic list or dict.
 The whole instance of the originating association is not serialized with the basic membership information.

-This relationship is shown in the following figure:
+This relationship is shown in
+:ref:`Figure 1 <figure-association-rules-to-assc>` below:

+.. _figure-association-rules-to-assc:

 .. figure:: graphics/rule_to_association.png
    :scale: 50%

    Rule vs. Association Relationship

+.. _asn-note-abt-loading:

 Note About Loading
 ^^^^^^^^^^^^^^^^^^

-:meth:`Association.load
+:meth:`Association.load <jwst.associations.association.Association.load>`
-<jwst.associations.association.Association.load>` will only validate
+will only validate
 the incoming data against whatever schema or other validation checks the particular subclass calls for.
 The generally preferred method for loading an association is through the